 1. Where does the parabola cross the axes?

-Therefore, the x intercepts of our graph will occur at whatever values of x make y zero; in other words, at the roots of the polynomial x2 + 3x + 2.
-To find the roots, we factor the polynomial to get
+Therefore, the x-intercepts of our graph will occur at whatever values of x make y zero; in other words, at the roots of the polynomial x2 + 3x + 2.
+To find the roots, we factor the polynomial, set it equal to zero, and solve for x.

 (x + 2)(x + 1) = 0

-These are the roots of the polynomial, and the x-intercepts of the parabola.
+These are the roots of the polynomial, and as a bonus, they're also the x-intercepts of the parabola.
 It's not a problem that they're both negative.
 This is an equal opportunity graph.

 We now know the points (-2, 0) and (-1, 0) are on the graph:

 We now have two points.
-Must have been a safety.
+If this were the NFL, that'd be a safety.

 2. What is the vertex?